Products

 All existing and new employees will be evaluated for pension auto-enrolment systems eligibility and will be auto-enrolled if they fulfil the criteria.

-It doesn’t matter whether they are on probation or working casual or part-time.
+It doesn’t matter whether they are on probation, working casually, or part-time.

 If the CPA (Central Processing Authority) determines an employee fits the eligibility criteria, auto-enrolment contributions from the employee, employers, and state will begin on the first paycheck following enrolment.

-Let’s answer three common questions around the pensions auto-enrolment scheme:
+Let’s answer three common questions about the pensions auto-enrolment scheme:

 The auto-enrolment pension scheme will NOT change or replace the State Pension.